-Treatment of Behcet's Disease is symptomatic, typically focusing on reducing discomfort and preventing serious complications.
+Treatment of Behcet's Disease is mostly symptomatic, typically focusing on reducing discomfort and preventing serious complications.
 Although Behcet's is a chronic disease, patients may have periods of time when symptoms disappear temporarily (remission).
 The severity of the disease varies from one patient to another.
 Some patients may experience milder symptoms, while others may develop complications affecting various organ systems.
 It is important to treat the manifestations of the disease accordingly.

 Behcet’s Disease affects different parts of the body, therefore; it is likely patients will have different doctors.
 It will be helpful to have a primary care physician in order to coordinate treatment and monitor care.
 Communication among various physicians is important in regards to clinical symptoms and treatment options.